P-R-I-16/Digital-Wallet-services-using-AWSlambda/README.md

 project aims to build a digital wallet to help users perform operations like storing money in the wallet, conducting transactions, and fetching recorded transactions.

-#The feature offered by wallet applications are as follows: -
+##The feature offered by wallet applications are as follows:

 • Creating a user's account on the wallet application: - there is a login and register api for user to create their account.
 To create the account, the user should fill up the registration request.
 The field includes phone no/email address, user first name, user last name, and password.